Moderocky/Mirror/README.md

 ## Magic Mirrors

 Magic mirrors are a feature borrowed from Mirror v4, allowing the smart binding of user-defined interface methods to hidden methods.
-These are slower than normal method accessors, as they use Java's proxy system internally (which has a lot of needless boilerplate.)
+These are slower than normal method accessors, though still faster than using Java reflection.

+Magic mirrors originally used Java's proxy system internally (which has a lot of needless bloat) but in Mirror v5 they were switched over to [Mimic](https://github.com/Moderocky/Mimic) which is a significantly faster and more adaptive replacement for proxies.

-In the future these will be changed to use [Glass](https://github.com/Moderocky/Glass) for a faster, more adaptive proxy creation system.
+The magic mirror implementation in v4 used a proxy, performed a table lookup and then called the method invoker, costing around `2000` nanoseconds.
+When switching to the v5 MethodAccessors and improving the table lookup, this was reduced to `1200` nanoseconds.
+After switching from Java's proxies to [Mimic](https://github.com/Moderocky/Mimic), this process was reduced to `200` nanoseconds, almost six times faster than proxies.
+By hardcoding the method calls to remove the table lookup and bridge call entirely, this averages at `33` nanoseconds and is comparable to using the MethodAccessor directly, meaning it takes a little more than 1.5% of the time that v4 took.

+This means that for the first time ever, magic mirrors are a viable alternative in performance-dependent projects and implementations, especially those requiring a lot of repetitive calls which can benefit from JIT.

+Another benefit of using Mimic is that the magic mirrors can use non-final default classes as templates, increasing developer freedom.

 ```java
 interface Test {